 This Article suggests an approach to this impasse.
 The key is to distinguish two potential sources of individual preferences: subjective tastes and objective circumstances.
 For example, two day-traders betting in the stock market may differ along either dimension.
 Each may place a different subjective value on the thrill of gambling (taste), and a stock market loss may have different impacts on each one’s objective financial health (circumstance).
 This distinction can guide policy.
 Consumers likely have better information on their subjective tastes, while third-party interventions can often make better use of objective circumstances in improving choices.

 This approach underscores some of the limitations of the rising reliance on behavioral economics and psychology in legal scholarship and policy.
 The Article discusses how discerning tastes from circumstances could guide regulation of pressing issues including payday lending and investor protection.

-Keywords: regulation, behavioral law and economics, consumer protection, consumer finance, contracts, payday loans, libertarian paternalism
+Keywords: regulation, personalized law, behavioral law and economics, consumer protection, consumer finance, contracts, payday loans, libertarian paternalism

 JEL Classification: D11, D18, K20, D62, L15, D03

 Suggested Citation: Suggested Citation

 Russell, Jacob Hale, Misbehavioral Law and Economics: Heterogeneous Preferences and Consumer Regulation (May 18, 2017).
 University of Michigan Journal of Law Reform, Forthcoming; Rock Center for Corporate Governance at Stanford University Working Paper No. 208.
 Available at SSRN: https://ssrn.com/abstract=2627389 or http://dx.doi.org/10.2139/ssrn.2627389